WAIT2024/WAIT2024.github.io/home.markdown

 # Invited Speakers

 - Prof. Dmitriy Traytel from the University of Copenhagen
-- Dr. Stefan Hetzl from the Vienna University of Technology.
+- Dr. Stefan Hetzl from the Vienna University of Technology

 The list is to be completed.